The Different Kinds of Surgical Error: Possible Causes of Serious Complication, Permanent Disability or Untimely Death

 Surgical errors are serious medical mistakes.
 Based from a list from the Agency for Healthcare Research and Quality of the U.S. Department of Health and Human Services, these mistakes may be: wrong-site surgery; wrong-person surgery; incorrect surgical procedure; improper suturing; accidental puncture or laceration; foreign bodies left inside a patient’s body; removal of wrong organ; complications of anesthesia; post-operative hemorrhage or hematoma, physiologic and metabolic derangement, respiratory failure, or pulmonary embolism; wound dehiscence (a surgical complication wherein a wound ruptures along a surgical suture.
 This can be due to age, obesity, diabetes, poor knotting, or post-surgery trauma due to the wound); and, wrongful death due to complications from negligent surgery.

 Though preventable, the number of surgical errors goes beyond 4,000 every year.
 This explains the thousands of lawsuits filed against doctors and hospitals each year by injured surgery patients.
-According to the website of the Law Offices of Yvonne M. Fraser, though, many hospitals and/or insurance companies will try to settle with injured patients and discourage them from ever filing a legal complaint due to the complexities of the legal procedure, besides the high fees that they will have to pay.
+Many hospitals and/or insurance companies will try to settle with injured patients and discourage them from ever filing a legal complaint due to the complexities of the legal procedure, besides the high fees that they will have to pay.